|

 Digitally Signed CAB Files

-If you purchase a licence for the full version of TwainControlX, a digitally signed CAB file will be available for download.
+If you purchase a licence for the full version of TwainControlX or PDFBuilderX, we provide a digitally signed CAB file.
 The digital signature identifies Ciansoft as the control author and guarantees to your users that the control is genuine.
-We do not provide a signed CAB file for the trial version.
+We do not provide a signed CAB file for trial versions.